xyulex/xyulex.github.io/_posts/2016-03-23-sample-content.markdown

 ---
 layout: default
-title:  "Welcome to Jekyll!"
+title:  "Welcome to github pages!"
-date:   2016-02-12 17:50:00
+date:   2016-03-23 17:50:00
 categories: main
 ---

-You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
-To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.
+This is my first page.
+My github pages is here to show my projects.

 Jekyll also offers powerful support for code snippets: